 The Heritage Fund provides direct assistance for the protection of endangered cultural resources and promotes innovative education projects that can inform best practices across the state.
 Non-profit organizations and local jurisdictions are eligible to apply.
 Eligible projects fall into three general categories: education and research, planning and feasibility, and repair and rehabilitation.
-The next round of Heritage Fund applications will be due Friday, March 18, 2022.

 Projects must be located in the state of Maryland